secretstartups/handbook/customer-success/professional-services-engineering/education-services/gitbasicshandsonlab1.html.md

 ### Assign labels to an issue
 1. Find the **Labels** section in the right-hand pane of the `my first issue` page.
 Click **Edit** in that section.
-2. Click on each of the 3 labels you created earlier.
+2. Click on the `Opened` and `Needs documentation` labels you created earlier.
-3. Click away from the **Labels** section, and notice all 3 labels have been assigned to this issue.
+3. Click away from the **Labels** section, and notice that the issue has both labels applied to it.

 ### Suggestions?